spierala/mini-rx-store/projects/mini-rx-store/README.md

 MiniRx uses the Redux Pattern to make state management easy and predictable.

 The Redux Pattern is based on this 3 key principles:
-* Single source of truth (the store)
+* Single source of truth (the Store)
 * State is read-only and is only changed by dispatching actions
 * Changes are made using pure functions called reducers

 ## MiniRx Features

 * Minimal configuration and setup
-* MiniRx is lightweight - check the [source code](https://github.com/spierala/mini-rx-store/blob/master/projects/mini-rx-store/src/lib/mini-store-base.ts) :)
+* MiniRx is lightweight - check the [source code](https://github.com/spierala/mini-rx-store/blob/master/projects/mini-rx-store/src/lib) :)
-* Advanced "Redux / NgRx" API:
+* Advanced "Redux / NgRx Store" API:
-Although being a lightweight library, MiniRx supports many of the core features from the popular [NgRx](https://ngrx.io/) library for Angular:
+Although being a lightweight library, MiniRx supports many of the core features from the popular [@ngrx/store](https://ngrx.io/guide/store) library for Angular:
     * Actions
     * Reducers
     * Memoized Selectors